 Combination single flute end mill and countersink…

 Combination twist drill and countersink…

-Like most other tooling categories, you can get indexable chamfer tools that use inserts that are cheaper to replace than buying an entire new solid chamfer tool.
+Like most other tooling categories, you can get indexable chamfer mills that use inserts that are cheaper to replace than buying an entire new solid chamfer mill.

 Here’s a typical Indexable Chamfer Tool: